DumpAnalysis/eiq-polymon/README.md

 ![Installation_2.5](Images/install-desktop-search.PNG)

 The tool can be provisioned with an optional [VirusTotal](https://www.virustotal.com/) free API key.
-Provisioning with VirusTotal key allows the tool to fetch the reputation of file hashes automatically from it and alert in case a malicious (or supicious) detection. (available on Install only)
+Provisioning with VirusTotal key allows the tool to fetch the reputation of file hashes automatically from it and alert in case a malicious (or supicious) detection.
+API key can be later added or modified after install also.

 ![Installation_3](Images/install-vt.png)